“How to increase membership in nonprofit organizations?” is a question acquisition managers constantly seek answers to.

-Step 2: Interested audience reaches out to you, and you take it from there depending on their level of interest.
+Step 2: Interested audience members reach out to you, and you take it from there depending on their level of interest.

 Step 2: The audience signs up for your membership program through your partner.

 It would help if you considered organizations that shared the same values as you do.
-For instance, if your nonprofit supports environmental causes, your collaborator needs to be someone that practices sustainability.
+For instance, if your nonprofit supports environmental causes, your collaborator needs to be someone who practices sustainability.

 You can even collaborate with schools and universities and get the students to sign up for your membership at a small price as volunteers.